anirvanc/rightscale-api/README.md

 **USE THESE SCRIPTS AT YOUR OWN RISK!**

-Please **please** do not run them if you don't understand what the code is doing.
+Please **please** do not run them if you don't understand exactly what the code is doing.
+I cannot accept any responsibility for any loss of service these scripts cause you.

 Example usage: